 - Check the Questions tab and add the most relevant ones as FAQ headings

 A good Frase content brief takes 5-10 minutes to build and saves 30-60 minutes of manual research.
-It also dramatically reduces the chance of missing important topics that affect your content score.
+It also reduces the chance of missing important topics that affect your content score.

 Step 4 — Write Using the AI Assistant (20-30 minutes)